-The primary mandate of the audit committee (the "Audit Committee") of the Board of Directors of the Company (the "Board") is to assist the Board in overseeing the Company's financial reporting and disclosure.
+The primary mandate of the Audit and Risk Committee (the "Committee") of the Board of Directors of the Company (the "Board") is to assist the Board in overseeing the Company's financial reporting and disclosure.
 This oversight includes:

-- (a) reviewing the financial statements and financial disclosure that is provided to shareholders and disseminated to the public; - (b) reviewing the systems of internal controls to ensure integrity in the financial reporting of the Company; - (c) approving risk management policies that establish the appropriate approval levels for decisions and other checks and balances to manage risk; - (d) satisfying itself that policies are in place to manage the risks to which the Company is exposed, including market, operational, liquidity, credit, regulatory and legal, and reputational risk; and - (e) monitoring the independence and performance of the Company's external auditors and reporting directly to the Board on the work of the external auditors.
+- reviewing the financial statements and financial disclosure that is provided to shareholders and disseminated to the public; - (b) reviewing the systems of internal controls to ensure integrity in the financial reporting of the Company; - (c) approving risk management policies that establish the appropriate approval levels for decisions and other checks and balances to manage risk; - (d) satisfying itself that policies are in place to manage the risks to which the Company is exposed, including market, operational, liquidity, credit, regulatory and legal, and reputational risk; - (e) establishing guidelines for the identification, review and approval of related party transactions and ensuring compliance with those guidelines; and - (f) monitoring the independence and performance of the Company's external auditors and reporting directly to the Board on the work of the external auditors.